Gabapentin for preventing seizures

 Gabapentin and pregnancy

-- Doctors don’t yet know whether gabapentin can harm an unborn baby.
+- Doctors do not know yet whether gabapentin can harm an unborn baby.

 - The oral contraceptive pill can be used safely by women or girls who are taking gabapentin.